On Chamber-regular $\tilde C_2$-Lattices: Introduction

+One can construct examples of exotic lattices by considering a finite non-positively curved complex of groups \cite[Chapter III.C]{BridsonHaefliger}.
+This approach has the advantage that the lattice is given explicitly by a finite presentation.
+A particularly simple form of a complex of groups is a triangle of groups.
+In this article, we construct exotic chamber-regular $\tilde C_2$-lattices through triangles of groups.

-Let $Q$ be the unique generalized quadrangle of order (3,5) (see \cite{DixmierZara} or \cite[6.2.4]{PayneThas} for uniqueness).
-We observed that $Q$ admits~11 chamber-regular actions and we use these actions to construct chamber-regular lattices on $\tilde C_2$-buildings.
-A theorem of Seitz implies that a finite quadrangle admitting a chamber-regular action is necessarily non-Moufang (see \cite{Seitz} or \cite[Theorem 4.8.7]{VanMaldeghem}).
-On the other hand non-Moufang quadrangles with rich symmetry are rare.
-It has been conjectured by Kantor \cite{Kantor} that the only finite, non-Moufang quadrangles with chamber-transitive automorphism group are $Q$ and the quadrangle arising from the Lunelli-Sce hyperoval $Q_{\LS}$.
-One can easily check with a computer, that $Q_{\LS}$ does not admit a chamber-regular action.
+To explain this in more detail, we briefly describe vertex links in $\tilde C_2$-buildings: the vertex links in a $\tilde C_2$-building are complete bipartite graphs and generalized quadrangles.
+These are examples of generalized polygons, for which the notion of Moufangness is defined.
+The Moufang property is a strong symmetry condition and Moufang polygons are classified \cite{TitsWeiss_polygons}.
+In the case of complete bipartite graphs, the structure is too degenerate for the Moufang condition to impose any meaningful restriction, and every such graph is Moufang.
+The notion becomes interesting only for more complex examples, such as generalized quadrangles.
+Non-Moufang quadrangles, however, are less well understood.
+An example of an interesting non-Moufang quadrangle is the unique generalized quadrangle $Q$ of order $(3,5)$; we refer to \cite{DixmierZara} or \cite[6.2.4]{PayneThas} for its uniqueness.
+Our starting point is the following exceptional phenomenon: \begin{proposition} The generalized quadrangle $Q$ admits 11 actions that are regular on chambers. \end{proposition} We point out that a theorem of Seitz implies that a finite generalized quadrangle admitting a chamber-regular action is necessarily non-Moufang; see \cite{Seitz} or \cite[Theorem 4.8.7]{VanMaldeghem}.
+On the other hand, non-Moufang quadrangles with rich symmetry are rare.
+It has been conjectured by Kantor \cite{Kantor} that the only finite, non-Moufang quadrangles with chamber-transitive automorphism group are $Q$ and the quadrangle arising from the Lunelli--Sce hyperoval $Q_{\LS}$.
+One can easily check with a computer, that $Q_{\LS}$ does not admit a chamber-regular action \cite{ChamberRegularCode}.
 So assuming Kantor's conjecture the examples we provide are the only chamber-regular actions on finite generalized quadrangles.
-And if Kantor's conjecture holds, the constructed lattices are the only chamber-regular lattices on locally-finite $\tilde C_2$-buildings. \begin{theorem}[Main Theorem] There are exactly 3044 chamber-regular lattices (up to isomorphism) on $\tilde C_2$-buildings whose links of special vertices are the generalized quadrangle of order (3,5). \end{theorem} Note that being uniform lattices on Euclidean buildings the constructed lattices enjoy Kazhdan's property (T) \cite{Oppenheim}.